Celtics vs. Cavaliers Player Props Betting Odds

-Jayson Tatum is among the players with prop bets available when the Boston Celtics and the Cleveland Cavaliers play at TD Garden on Tuesday (tipping at 7:30 PM ET).
+Player prop bet odds for Jayson Tatum, Donovan Mitchell and others are available when the Boston Celtics host the Cleveland Cavaliers at TD Garden on Thursday (opening tip at 7:30 PM ET).

 Place your bets on any NBA matchup at FanDuel, and sign up with our link for a first-time offer!